Easy to learn Relaxation Techniques

-Note that these relaxation techniques are more effective if used early – for example, before the arousal level goes too high.
+Note that these relaxation techniques are more effective if used before the arousal level goes too high.
 High arousal requires more effort to achieve a result.
 The secret is to practice these techniques when you are not feeling stressed or out of control.

 The first step is to recognise a feeling when the resulting thoughts/actions may not be helpful if allowed to develop.
 The second step is to say ‘freeze’ to yourself, then choose an instant calming technique from breathing, distraction or exercise.

 7/11 Breathing is the first relaxation technique to learn

 - Sit down or lie down comfortably